 GREAT BARRINGTON MA REAL ESTATE HOUSES LAND

 Great Barrington MA Real Estate includes the Town of Great Barrington which is bordered by West Stockbridge, Stockbridge and Lee to the north, Tyringham to the northeast, Monterey to the east, New Marlborough to the southeast, Sheffield to the south, Egremont to the southwest, and Alford to the northwest.
+It is part of the Pittsfield, Massachusetts Metropolitan Statistical Area.
+The population was 7,104 at the 2010 census.
+Both a summer resort and home to Ski Butternut, Great Barrington includes the villages of Van Deusenville and Housatonic.

 Great Barrington MA Real Estate